VModugno/simple_realsensecamera_node/README.md

-# simple realsense camera node
+# Simple RealSense Camera Node
 This package provides a simple implementation of a ROS node for Intel RealSense cameras.
 The code has been developed and tested on Windows, using a Mamba-managed Conda environment.